 Is this safe?

 GLP-1s have been used in diabetes care for over 15 years.
-Semaglutide and tirzepatide are both approved by regulatory bodies like the MHRA, NICE, EMA, and FDA.
+Semaglutide and Tirzepatide are both approved by MHRA, NICE, EMA, and FDA.

 Type 1 diabetes